-In addition, position your router according to the following guidelines:
+Position the router according to the following guidelines:

-- Place your router near the center of the area where your computers and other devices operate, and within line of sight to your WiFi devices.
+- Place the router near the center of the area where your computers and other devices operate and within line of sight to your WiFi devices.

 - Make sure that the router is within reach of an AC power outlet and near Ethernet cables for wired computers.

 - Place the router in an elevated location, minimizing the number walls and ceilings between the router and your other devices.

 - Place the router away from electrical devices such as these:

 - Ceiling fans

 - Home security systems

 - Microwaves

 - Computers

 - Base of a cordless phone

+- 2.4 GHz cordless phone

-- 2.4 GHz or 5 GHz cordless phones
+- 5 GHz cordless phone

 - Place the router away from large metal surfaces, large glass surfaces, insulated walls, and items such as these:

 - Solid metal door

 - Aluminum studs

 - Fish tanks

 - Mirrors

 - Brick

 - Concrete